NUWiNS/pam2021-60ghz-throughput-prediction-data/README.md

 Please refer to the corresponding sections in the paper for more details regarding the scenarios.

-Each file contains the following data for every 10 ms (each row):
+Each file contains the following data for every 10 ms (each row in the CSV file):

 * Android sensor data
   * Positional data (Azimuth, Pitch, Roll)